We use cookies to collect anonymous data to help us improve your site browsing experience.

 Part 8 of the simple procedure rules explains about the orders that the sheriff can give to manage or decide your case.

-The sheriff uses Orders to manage or decide a case.
+The sheriff uses orders to manage or decide a case.
 Orders can be given in writing or in person at a case management discussion or a hearing.

 Standard Orders are orders that the sheriff may give in typical situations and the sheriff may do one of three things: